Available in VPC

 service.beta.kubernetes.io/ncloud-load-balancer-algorithm-type-code |

-One among Round Robin (RR), Source Ip Hash (SIPHS), or Least Connection (LC) can be set as algorithm type.
+Load balancing algorithm type; select from Round Robin (RR), Source IP Hash (SIPHS), or Least Connection (LC).

 |